-© Copyright International Hydrographic Organization 2016
+© Copyright International Hydrographic Organization 2018

 This work is copyright.
-Apart from any use permitted in accordance with the Berne Convention for the Protection of Literary and Artistic Works (1886), and except in the circumstances described below, no part may be translated, reproduced by any process, adapted, communicated or commercially exploited without prior written permission from the International Hydrographic Bureau (IHB).
+Apart from any use permitted in accordance with the Berne Convention for the Protection of Literary and Artistic Works (1886), and except in the circumstances described below, no part may be translated, reproduced by any process, adapted, communicated or commercially exploited without prior written permission from the Secretariat of the International Hydrographic Organization (IHO).
 Copyright in some of the material in this publication may be owned by another party and permission for the translation and/or reproduction of that material must be obtained from the owner.

 This document or partial material from this document may be translated, reproduced or distributed for general information, on no more than a cost recovery basis.
-Copies may not be sold or distributed for profit or gain without prior written agreement of the IHB and any other copyright holders.
+Copies may not be sold or distributed for profit or gain without prior written agreement of the Secretariat of the IHO and any other copyright holders.